Yanqi-Xu/parole/parole/parole_data_diary_public.md

 #### Data manipulation

-pr_ind: transpose the data from (board member last name and their votes) into (cotton, gissler, etc.) still 6,521 individual hearings Then we need to get rid of empty rows.
+pr_ind: transpose the data from (board member last name and their votes) into (cotton, gissler, etc.).
+There’s a total of 6,521 individual hearings Then we need to get rid of empty rows.
 Also sometimes there’re records with no motion recorded but votes recorded.
 Those could be data entry errors.
 We decide to still include them in the data and count absence rate accordingly.
-So we first create a column `none` indicating whether the motion made was none/NA. pr_motion: collapse the three columns `paroled`, `denied` and `deferred` and `none` into one single column motion.
+So we first create a column `none` indicating whether the motion made was none/NA.

+pr_motion: collapse the three columns `paroled`, `denied` and `deferred` and `none` into one single column `motion`.

 ``` r
 # create a column indicating if the motion was "none"